G5JDA/SOTAtoADIF/README.md

   Not an issue for LoTW as long as the station location has blank locator field (docs suggest this is possible, and how LoTW copes with airborne contacts).
 I guess the user could use their home QTH if they are sure all contacts are from there.
 Not much gain over ON6ZQ, but I guess worth adding for completeness in version > 1.
-- [ ] Should we allow non-default included modules just so we can use urllib3?
-  - This may significantly speed up the API lookups as built-in urllib reestablishes a connection for each request (including DNS lookup!!!)
-  SOTA API is https only so overhead is quite high.
 - [ ] We could use pyinstaller to create a less complicated way to use this program for users not familiar with python

 ## Getting Started / How to Use